PyroMikeGit/SuperKaizoIronMON/README.md

 - [Randomizer Settings Strings](#randomizer-settings-strings)
 - [Other Resources](#other-resources)

-## VERY LARGE DISCLAIMER FROM iateyourpie
+## VERY LARGE DISCLAIMER from iateyourpie

 > **"This is not meant for everyone.
 This is as of now, not an "official" ironmon ruleset.
 I tried way too hard to make a ruleset that the community wanted with Survival, and that entire process was stressful.
 I am going about this the same way I went with the original Kaizo.
 I'm making something I want to make and if others enjoy it so be it.**
 >